LMD-Academy/LMDpro/src/Documentation/course_structure.md

 - **Structured Sections:** Break down content into logical sections with clear headings (H1-H6 in Markdown).
 - **Concise Overviews:** Each Field, Standalone Course, and Sub-Course (Module) should have a brief overview (1-3 sentences) summarizing its content and purpose.
 Lesson overviews can be integrated into the module content.
 - **Appropriate Difficulty and Length:** Clearly indicate estimated difficulty (Beginner, Intermediate, Advanced, Professional, Senior, Executive) and length (in hours or pages, or by number of activities for lessons).
-- **Skills Awarded:** Identify specific skills learners will gain upon completion of modules or courses, to be integrated with the Resume Builder.
+- **Skills Awarded:** Identify specific skills learners will gain upon completion of modules or courses.
 - **Assessments:** Modules should have quizzes for formative assessment, and Standalone Courses should have summative exams/assessments.

 ## 3. AI Generation Guidelines